-If circumstances arise requiring the cancellation of a class session, it is the responsibility of the instructor to obtain permission from the appropriate Academic Division Chair and Associate Dean of Academics and Assessment.
+If circumstances arise requiring the cancellation of a class session, it is the responsibility of the instructor to obtain permission from the appropriate Academic Division Chair.

 - If the initial point of contact is unavailable, you must contact the Academic Program Services Coordinator or in her absence, the College Receptionist or Vice President of Academics and Student Services. - Under no circumstances can you leave a message on an answering machine.
 You must speak directly with one of the contact people designated above.